Published by Jeremy. Last Updated on November 20, 2023.

 One Pittsburgh gift idea we love to buy for friends, especially when they buy a house, is unique Pittsburgh wall art from Etsy.
 Local artists have created an array of beautiful prints for your home or office from novel takes on the Pittsburgh skyline to more obscure like the coffee break print illustrated above!

-If you are looking for more traditional photo prints, we also sell our own favorite photos on our photography store at Fine Art America.
+If you are looking for more traditional photo prints, some of our favorite photographers like Dave DiCello, Carla Cardello, and Dustin McGrew sell prints online, and we also sell our own favorite photos on our photography store at Fine Art America.
 Click here to check out our current line up!

 Prices can range as low as $10 for 5×7 prints to as much as $200+ for multi-foot sized canvas prints.
 Image sourced via Etsy.